AndreasExner/AgentsHackathon/UseCaseLibrary/Mitarbeiter-Handbuch/README.md

 <img src="https://github.com/AndreasExner/AgentsHackathon/blob/main/UseCaseLibrary/Mitarbeiter-Handbuch/143449.png?raw=true" alt="image" width="75%" height="auto">

 Try to challange the agent with your questions.
 Be sure, the agent always tries to be sure about your role.
+You can add starter prompts like:

+- Wie ist meine Arbeitszeitregelung?
+- Ich arbeite in der Produktion.
+Wie ist meine Arbeitszeitregelung?